 - removing the whole breast (mastectomy) and then possibly having a new breast made (breast reconstruction)

 Things to consider

 There are no right or wrong answers when you are making a decision between treatments.
 Women each feel very differently.
 You can decide what feels best for you.

 Some women want to keep their breast if at all possible, so they choose a lumpectomy (wide local excision) and radiotherapy.

-Other women feel that once they have breast cancer they would rather have the whole breast removed and they might then have a new breast made.
+Other women feel that once they have breast cancer they would rather have the whole breast removed because it makes them feel it is more likely to remove all of the cancer.
+They can then choose to have a new breast made (breast reconstruction).

 Some women feel strongly that they don't want radiotherapy.
 Others welcome it if it means keeping their breast.

-To help you decide, you might want to consider:
+To help you decide, you might want to think about: